Gazpacho (band): Make-A-Star and Bravo (2002–2003)

-All three members of Gazpacho were involved with the Scandinavian branch of Marillion's The Web fanclub.
-This led to Ohme being invited to sing the Marillion track Afraid of Sunlight at the Swap The Band show of the first Marillion Convention Weekend.
+All three members of Gazpacho were involved with the Scandinavian branch of Marillion's "the Web" fanclub.
+This led to Ohme being invited to sing the Marillion track Afraid of Sunlight at the Swap the Band show of the first Marillion Convention Weekend in 2002.
 At this convention, the band handed out free four-track promos called Get It While It's Cold to anyone interested.
 These promos also found their way to several internet magazines, which gave the band almost unanimous acclaim, with one reviewer calling the music "expertly-crafted and truly inventive".

 In May 2002, Gazpacho entered a song contest on Make-A-Star with the song "Sea of Tranquility", and won.
 Their second entry, "Ghost", made it to second position, and this was enough to gain them the opportunity to release an album through MP3.com.
 Get It While It's Cold (37°C) contained three tracks of the promo EP and three new tracks.
 One of these new songs, "Nemo", saw the band winning the Make-A-Star contest for a second time.
 The release of the EP continued to garner them international acclaim.

-In 2003, Gazpacho released their first studio album, Bravo, which contained five of the six tracks off the MP3.com album, and six new compositions.
-Utilizing the possibilities of the internet, the band had teamed up with the American singer-songwriter and fellow Make-A-Star contestant Esther Valentine and New Zealand producer Peter Kearns.
-Valentine sang a duet with Ohme on the song "Novgorod" (which she also co-wrote) and Kearns produced two of the tracks off Bravo.
+In 2003, Gazpacho released their first studio album, Bravo, which contained five of the six tracks off the MP3.com album and six new compositions.
+Utilizing the possibilities of the internet, the band had teamed up with the American singer-songwriter and fellow Make-A-Star contestant Esther Valentine and the New Zealand producer Peter Kearns.
+Valentine sang a duet with Ohme on the song "Novgorod" (which she also co-wrote), and Kearns produced two of the tracks off Bravo.
+The album gained the band more international acclaim.

-Bravo gained the band more international acclaim, with Dutch leading music magazine Oor stating, "their debut album is a rare beauty".

-Gazpacho was invited to perform at the second Marillion Convention Weekend.
+Gazpacho was invited to perform at the second Marillion Convention Weekend in 2003.
 For their live band, the lineup was further expanded with drummer Geir Digernes (who had also played drums on some of the tracks on Bravo) and for the performance of the title track they were joined by Mikael Krømer (violin) and Kristian Skedsmo (flute).